Developing future leaders in the existing talent pipeline can only be done by cultivating a favorable work culture.

 Work Culture: A Window to the Future

 The core leadership group shapes the work culture with their personal values and principles in all companies.
 It propagates in the employee cadre over a while.
 The attitude of senior executives plays a vital role in shaping employees’ morale and outlook on career advancements.
-Provide new opportunities and internal job placements, incentivizing better performance both on the personal level and as a team.
+Provide new opportunities and internal job placements, incentivizing better performance both personally and as a team.

 The soft skills are abandoned by the corporate circle, along with realistic L&D activities.
-Both of them are posing serious deficiencies of seasoned leadership at middle-level management and at non-executive posts.
+Both of them are posing serious deficiencies of seasoned leadership in middle-level management and non-executive posts.